Flight Paths

 Once the noise footprint from aircraft operations from TPA has been determined, a method of illustrating the location of various levels is needed.
 The development of a Noise Exposure Map (NEM), or commonly referred to as a Noise Contour, is the accepted FAA method for illustrating the location of aircraft-generated noise levels surrounding airports.
 Noise contours are continuous lines on a map of the airport vicinity connecting all points of the same noise exposure level, in much the same manner as ground contours on a topographic map represent lines of equal elevation.
 Noise contours are generated in 5-decibel (dB) decrements from the airport to the limits of the 65 DNL.
 These noise contours provide a basis for making important zoning and land use decisions.

-Click here for the existing (year 2000) noise exposure map (NEM).
+Click here for the existing (year 2021) and projected (year 2026) noise exposure maps (NEM).